dendronhq/dendron-docs/vault/pkg.nextjs-template.dev.deploy.md

 ## Steps

-These steps should be run **after** the weekly release has gone out
+These steps should be run **after** the weekly release has gone out.
+It is only needed to run these steps if we have changes to the `nextjs-template`

 1. Make sure your current workspace is clean and stash changes otherwise
 1. Get the release version